Yunasha/tri-tru-eso/README.md

 ## Syntax

-all key and names must be 3 characters long. no more, no less.
+All key and names must be 3 characters long. no more, no less.
 This include the string and number

 - `argument` without paranthesis is optional
 - `[argument]` with paranthesis is required